LLM Servers

 More details about these options can be found in the vLLM documentation.

-To start a vLLM Inference Server and configure it with one or more of these settings, use the vllm_config
+To start a vLLM Inference Server and configure it with one or more of these settings using the SDK, set the inference_engine field to vLLM and the vllm_configuration field to have your desired vLLM settings.
+For example:

 from chariot.client import connect